 Defendants cannot be sent to jail for failing to pay a civil judgment.
 The American legal system does not permit imprisonment for unpaid civil debts, such as those arising from breach of contract, personal injury lawsuits, or similar claims.

 There are narrow exceptions where jail may result from failure to comply with specific types of court orders.
-For example, nonpayment of court-ordered child support or court fines can lead to contempt proceedings and potential incarceration.
-However, an ordinary failure to pay a civil money judgment is enforced only through civil remedies—not through criminal punishment.
+For example, failure to pay court-ordered child support or court fines can result in contempt proceedings and potential incarceration.
+However, an ordinary failure to pay a civil money judgment is enforced only through civil remedies, not through criminal punishment.

 Courts distinguish between a genuine inability to pay and a willful refusal to obey a court order.
 Only intentional disobedience in limited circumstances could subject a defendant to jail time.